AsydSolutions/ASYD/static/doc/en/basics.md

 <br/>

 Almost everything in ASYD works using the web interface.
-It allows you to manage all the systems, hostgroups, users, teams, and monitor your servers and manage and launch deploys.
+It allows you to manage all the systems, hostgroups, users, teams, monitor your servers and manage and launch deploys.

 The monitoring is handled by [monit](http://mmonit.com/monit/) on the remote hosts,